 Creating and sticking to a budget is the best thing you can do to get on track financially.
 If you have already mastered your budget then it may be time to evaluate your budget and set new financial goals.

 Examining your annual budget can help you recognize larger spending problems or patterns, financial priorities, or even changes in circumstance, all of which affect your financial goals.
 Here's why setting financial goals can help you budget successfully.

-Each year you should have a financial meeting with yourself if you are single or with your spouse if you are married to see how you are doing on reaching your long-term financial goals.
-When you first started budgeting you may have wanted to get out of debt or save up a down payment on a home, but once you reach that goal you may lose your motivation to stick to your budget.
-Setting up a support system is an important part of reaching your financial goals.
+When you first started budgeting, you may have wanted to get out of debt or save up a down payment on a home.
+But once you reach that goal, you may lose your motivation to stick to your budget.

-If you have children, your spending priorities may change again, and you will need to determine how much to contribute to college each year.
-Another aspect you need to consider is the extracurricular you allow your children to get involved in.
-Again your priorities for your family should match your spending priorities and a budget will make it easier to check to see if everything is on the track it should be.
+When you have children, your spending priorities will likely change.
+Plus, you'll need to determine how much to contribute to college each year.
+Another aspect you need to consider is the cost of your child's extracurriculars.
+Again your priorities for your family should match your spending priorities, and a budget will make it easier to check to see if everything is on the track it should be.

 Budgeting is a life-long commitment.
 The key to making it work is to continue to adapt it to your life.
 Finding a good budgeting system will make it easier to continue to budget throughout your life.
 As you grow older, your goals and priorities will change, and your budget should change with it.
 An annual financial planning session will let you evaluate your budget and make sure you are reaching those goals.

 Updated By Rachel Morgan Cautero.